jhrcook/100DaysOfSwift/README.md

 **Day 22 - June 26, 2019:** Learned about the Automatric Reference Counting system used in Swift.
 I also completed on the chapter on memory safety (to make up for yesterday).
 I continued with starting the Access Control chapter later in the evening.

 **Day 23 - June 27, 2019:** Learned about more aspects of Access Control.
 This seems like a topic that will take some practice in real-world applications to get a strong understanding of.
 I completed the advanced operators chapter where I learned aobut bitwise operations, operator methods, and custom operators.
 This finishes the *Language Guide* and is where I will stop in the *The Swift Programming Language* book.
 I also took a few minutes at the end of day to start the "Storm Viewer" app project, the first example in Hacking with Swift.

+**Day 24 - June 28, 2019:** Finished the "Storm Viewer" app (see GIF in that directory's README).
+In general, I learned how to create multiple view controllers and link them to the Interface Builder.